 The range of dB measurement covered by the DC voltage or 4-20mA loop is set using the software.

-At the rear of the noise warning processor (inside the weatherproof box) there is a connector block.
+At the rear of the noise processor (inside the weatherproof box) there is a connector block.
 This connector pulls out of its socket and contains screw terminals to connect the following:

 The Noise Processor includes standard 4-20mA Current Loop outputs.
 These provide a signal that does not degrade due to resistance, allowing for longer cable runs, limited by the ability to drive the current.

 The Noise Processor also includes DC Voltage Outputs that are proportional to the measured sound level.
 They are ideal for level recorders and input to data logging systems.

 There are two current loop / DC outputs on the SE3-320W, so you can select two different parameters to monitor.
 Both outputs are set to the same measurement range, but you can select different parameters, as described below.

 Each output can be one of the following noise measurement parameters: